The Ronald Reagan Presidential Library Is Getting An F-117 Nighthawk Stealth Jet

 The F-117A Nighthawk destined for the Reagan Presidential Library is one of a dozen the National Museum of the U.S. Air Force, or NMUSAF, has set aside to demilitarize and deeply modify so that it can loan them to museums, including those within the service itself, as part of the U.S. Air Force Heritage Program, Brian Brackens, an Air Force spokesperson, told The War Zone in an Email.
 NMUSAF has already taken delivery of its own F-117, which joins a pre-production YF-117 in that museum's collection.
-Another 51 Nighthawks are still at the secretive Tonopah Test Range Airport in Nevada and the service eventually plans to physically destroy the remaining 40 examples per Congressional mandate, as The War Zone was first to report.
+Another 51 Nighthawks are still at the secretive Tonopah Test Range Airport in Nevada and the service eventually plans to physically destroy the remaining 40 examples per Congressional mandate, as The War Zone

 Development of the F-117 and its immediate predecessors certainly predates Reagan's administration.
 The aircraft's manufacturer Lockheed, now Lockheed Martin, had been at the forefront of the development of stealth technologies since the 1950s.